pcarbo/kyoto/README.md

 ###Prerequisites

-1. You are reasonably comfortable working with using the R interface, executing R scripts, manipulating variables, working with functions, and making small changes to scripts.
+1. You are comfortable using the R interface, executing R scripts, manipulating variables in R, working with functions in R, and making small modifications to R scripts.

-2. You are familiar, or at least exposed to, the basic notions and terminology used to describe mapping QTLs, and the analysis of genetic association studies.
+2. You are familiar, or at least have exposure to, the basic notions and standard terminology used to describe the statistical analysis of genetic association studies.

+3. You are familiar with core concepts in genetics and genetic analysis.

 ###Getting started